hydroflux/abstractor-ws/BACKLOG.md

 - [ ] Consolidate 'split_book_and_page' and 'split_volume_and_page' functions
 - [ ] Change "Document Found" so that it lists either "recorded" or "recorded & downloaded" instead of located
+- [ ] Change 'file_management' to 'dataframe_management' & split out functions into multiple utility scripts
+- [ ] Best order of operations for file management should be to create the folder first & then put the documents folder inside of it, rather than bundling at the end

 ### Download Management To Do